mkmuis/MAS_ALU/README.md

 ## How to run

-At directory mas_alu, to do compilation
+At directory MAS_ALU, to do compilation
 ```
 make run_alu
 ```